adafruit/pi_video_looper/README.md

 There are also pre-compiled images available from <https://videolooper.de> (but they might not always contain the latest version of pi_video_looper)

 ## Changelog
+#### new in v1.0.21
+ - Playlist files (m3u) can be triggered from GPIO
+ - Playlist files can now also contain entries to other playlist files

 #### new in v1.0.20
  - GPIO pins can be set via ini to be pulled high or low
  - special "loop specific file" function